Ammara-Kooliane/Kaggle-Competitions/Predict_number_rent_bike/README.md

 ###&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a) 1_Analysis_script.R
 Contains the analysis script that explore the data as well as feature engineering.
+In this file, we also check that the relation between the explanatory variables and the output variable is not linear.

 ###&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b) 2_Graph_script.R
 This script contains the graphs that help understand and explore the data.